 Keep swishing for 10 to 15 minutes

-Continue the slow swish-and-pull rhythm for the full duration.
-If you're new, start with 5 minutes and add a minute each day until you reach 15.
+Traditional kavala-style oil pulling runs 15-20 minutes.
+Modern beginners typically start at 5 minutes and add a minute each day until they reach 10-15.
+Going beyond 20 minutes strains the jaw and offers diminishing returns.
 The oil will thicken and turn milky white as it absorbs saliva, bacteria, and oral debris.

 Tip: Set a 10-minute timer on your phone so you don't have to clock-watch.
 Use the time to make tea, shower, or get dressed.